Karl Voll

-Karl Voll (18 July 1867 in Würzburg – December 25, 1917 in Munich) was a German art historian specialising in Dutch renaissance and baroque art.
+Karl Voll (18 July 1867 in Würzburg – 25 December 1917 in Munich) was a German art historian specialising in Dutch renaissance and baroque art.

 Career

-Voll studied Romance languages and English at the University of Munich, and from 1889 taught at a private school in Weyarn, from 1892-96 in Freising.
-He later studied art history and from 1886 became a full time art critic for the Allgemeine Zeitung.
-In 1896 he received his doctorate in Romance Studies in Munich, and in 1900 he graduated in Art History at the University of Munich.
+Voll studied Romance languages and English at the Ludwig-Maximilians-Universität München, and from 1889 taught at a private school in Weyarn, from 1892 until 1896 in Freising.
+He later studied art history and from 1886 became a full-time art critic for the Allgemeine Zeitung.
+In 1896, he received his doctorate in Romance Studies at the Ludwig-Maximilians-Universität München, and in 1900, he graduated in Art History at the Ludwig-Maximilians-Universität München.

 Later, both Wilhelm Hausenstein and Julius Baum studied under him.